Who is Marnie Loeb?

 Professional Associations & Memberships

 Marnie is licensed to practice Speech-Language Pathology by the College of Audiologists and Speech-Language Pathologists of Ontario (CASLPO).
-She is also a certified member of Speech-Language & Audiology Canada (SAC).

 In 2001, Marnie received a master's degree in speech-language pathology from Western University.
 Prior to this, she received an advanced honours degree in linguistics and psychology from University of Manitoba.
 Marnie studied at the Royal Conservatory of Music and achieved Grade 9 piano / Grade 10 theory.
 In addition to a variety of professional development courses related to speech-language pathology (including Hanen, PROMPT, Lidcombe, Orton-Gillingham literacy instruction), Marnie attended improv courses at Second City Training Center.
 In 2013, Marnie was awarded the rank of Lecturer at University of Toronto in the Department of Speech-Language Pathology.
 She is currently pursuing a Certificate in Adult Education through Mohawk College, and volunteers annually at McMaster University, conducting interviews for prospective speech-language pathology students.